 - One arm and one leg.

-You might be able to go back to work after a successful TPD claim without it affecting your claim or claims provided you fall into the above category.
+You might be able to go back to your job after a successful TPD claim without it affecting your claim or claims provided you fall into the above category.

 If you have TPD insurance and you’ve been injured or you have an illness that prevents you from working at your usual job, call PK Simpson for advice today to help you interpret your policy so you can make a claim and receive what you are entitled to receive.
 If you need help with your TPD claim, whether it’s been accepted or rejected, or if your insurance company has kept you waiting too long, get in touch with us.
 Where ever and however your injury happened, it is always worth talking to PK Simpson lawyers.
 Call now on 1300 757 467 or email email@example.com.